-FICO® is a familiar name.
+FICO® is a familiar name. in credit and personal finance.
 But have you heard of VantageScore®, too?
 What are they, and what do they mean for consumers who want to open a line of credit?

 FICO and VantageScore are the two major general-purpose credit scoring models in the United States.
 They’re used by banks and credit card issuers to determine if an applicant for a credit card or loan should be approved.
 These models are based on software that analyzes a consumer’s personal credit report to generate a credit score.
 This score helps predict an important criterion for would-be candidates: The likelihood that an applicant will fall at least 90 days behind on a bill within the next 24 calendar months.